Return to Palestine

 Director: Micaela Miranda

-Actors: Alaa Shehadeh, Ameena Adileh, Gráinnemir Abu Alro, Mahmoud Fathi Raja Tawafsha, Osama Alazzeh, Maryam Abu Khaled
+Performers: Alaa Shehadeh, Ameena Adileh, Gráinnemir Abualrob, Mahmoud Abu Aita, Osama Al Azzeh, Maryam Abu Khaled

 Micaela Miranda is a director, theatre maker, movement specialist practitioner and teacher.
 Currently the Head of Movement at LAMDA, Micaela has extensive experience in challenging actors in their physical storytelling and transformation for the stage and screen.
 As an artist, Micaela is a physically driven director, movement director and an associate of the International mask company Troupe Courage and The Freedom Theatre in Palestine.
 Between 2008 and 2017, Micaela was the director of The Freedom Theatre School that offered the first professional actor training in the Occupied Palestinian Territories.
 Micaela directs plays that are inherently embodied, political and tell stories of human condition.
 Her passion lies in supporting voices that are currently dehumanised and tell their stories with virtuosic skill to create impact.
 Micaela truly believes in the power of theatre and film to make a change in the world wide subconscious and she uses her technical and artistic skills to serve positive radical transformation of the world.